agadiffe/WindowsMize/README.md

    Right-click on `Start Menu` > `Terminal (Admin)`.
    At the top of the Terminal window:
    Click on the down arrow and choose 'PowerShell'.
-5. Navigate to the directory where you extracted 'WindowsMize' (replace '\<User\>' with your username).
+5. Navigate to the directory where you extracted 'WindowsMize' (replace <User\> with your username).
    Example:
     ```powershell
     cd 'C:\Users\<User>\Downloads\WindowsMize-main\WindowsMize-main'